Psychoeducation for the Therapist

 With the psychoeduational approach, clients learn valuable life skills of how to manage their behavior, emotions, relationships and generally improve their mental health through learning practical life skills strategies.
 Stress management activities, counseling group activities to promote team building and interpersonal skills, as well as conflict resolution exercises are just a few examples of the vast array of life skills topics that are used in individual counseling and in psycho-educational group therapy.
 These topics and many more are addressed in individual counseling, mental health clinics, in-patient and out-patient settings, as well as school and college counseling centers and workplace wellness programs.
 Therapy group activities that are psycho-educational are much more effective than group processing groups without the skill building component.

-Coping skills improve significantly in clients that learn skills based on effective and well established psychological theory and practice, such as Cognitive Behavior Therapy and Dialectical Behavioral Therapy.The learning is always augmented by carious Cognitive Behavior Therapy worksheets and DBT worksheets and handouts.
+Coping skills improve significantly in clients that learn skills based on effective and well established psychological theory and practice, such as Cognitive Behavior Therapy and Dialectical Behavioral Therapy.The learning is always augmented by various Cognitive Behavior Therapy (CBT) counseling worksheets and DBT worksheets and handouts.

 Sample Psychoeducational Topics

 - Stress Management